The 5 Key Principles of Software Testing

 As an industry, we can’t resist a bit of jargon.
-But actually, the service iTesting specialise in can be explained beautifully simply; our test teams make sure your organisation’s software is in a position to embrace change flexibly and nimbly – whilst being robust enough to perform efficiently.
+Our test teams make sure your organisation’s software is in a position to embrace change flexibly and nimbly – whilst being robust enough to perform efficiently.

 The principles we use to deliver this aren’t exactly rocket science either.
 We purely focus on your core business need and concentrate on satisfying it through quick, accurate working – with constant collaboration and communication every step of the way.

 The business benefits to you are instantly understandable too.
 Improved efficiency.
 Cost savings.
 Less organisational disruption.
 So, if everything’s so straightforward and uncomplicated, how and why can some companies get their software testing programme so very wrong?

 By following these five key principles, you’ll be well on the way to stress-free testing.

 The more testers understand your business and how it operates, the more creatively and intuitively they can test functionality.
 An inquisitive mind will uncover more bugs.